Rollins (ROL)

 Operating under multiple brands like Orkin and HomeTeam Pest Defense, Rollins (NYSE:ROL) provides pest and wildlife control services to residential and commercial customers.

-• Offerings are mission-critical for businesses and lead to a best-in-class gross margin of 52.1%
+- Offerings are difficult to replicate at scale and lead to a best-in-class gross margin of 52.3%

-• Powerful free cash flow generation enables it to reinvest its profits or return capital to investors consistently
+- Powerful free cash flow generation enables it to reinvest its profits or return capital to investors consistently, and its improved cash conversion implies it’s becoming a less capital-intensive business

 Is Now The Time To Buy Rollins?

-Are you a fan of the company and its story?
+Are you a fan of the business model?
 If so, we suggest a small position as the long-term outlook seems promising.
-Keep in mind that Rollins’s lofty valuation could result in short-term volatility based on both macro and company-specific factors.
+Keep in mind that its premium valuation could result in rocky short-term stock performance.

-Pest control company Rollins (NYSE:ROL) met Wall Street’s revenue expectations in Q1 CY2025, with sales up 9.9% year on year to $822.5 million.
-Its non-GAAP profit of $0.22 per share was in line with analysts’ consensus estimates.
+Pest control company Rollins (NYSE:ROL) met Wall Streets revenue expectations in Q3 CY2025, with sales up 12% year on year to $1.03 billion.
+Its non-GAAP profit of $0.35 per share was 6.4% above analysts’ consensus estimates.

 Company Overview